excsn/rzmq/core/README.md

 # Run a specific benchmark (e.g., PUSH/PULL throughput)
 cargo bench --bench pull_throughput

-# Run benchmarks with specific features (e.g., io_uring for multishot_recv_bench)
+# Run benchmarks with specific features (e.g., io_uring for some benchmarks)
-cargo bench --features "io-uring" --bench multishot_recv_bench
+cargo bench --features "io-uring" --bench iouring_multi_throughput # Example name
 ```
-Some benchmarks, like `generic_client_benchmark`, may require environment variables for configuration (e.g., target server address, socket type).
+Some benchmarks, like `generic_client_benchmark` or `iouring_multi_throughput`, may require specific configurations or peer processes to be running.
+Refer to the benchmark source or examples for setup instructions.

 ## License

 This project is licensed under the **Mozilla Public License Version 2.0 (MPL-2.0)**.
 See the `LICENSE` file in the repository for the full license text.

-## Contributing

-Contributions are welcome!
-If you find bugs, have feature requests, or want to improve the implementation, please:

-1.  **Open an Issue:** Discuss the change or report the bug on the project's issue tracker.
-2.  **Fork the Repository.**
-3.  **Create a Feature Branch.**
-4.  **Implement Changes & Add Tests.**
-5.  **Run `cargo test --all-features` (or relevant feature combinations) and `cargo fmt`.**
-6.  **Submit a Pull Request** with a clear description of your changes.

 Thank you for your interest in `rzmq`!